CharlieKerfoot/portfolio/README.md

 # Blogs, Projects, Resume

 My website containing my blog posts, projects/experiments, and a resume page.
-I want to start writing a blog post about every month on all things life, philosophy, and ML.
+Writing a blog about every month on random reflections.

 See it here: https://charliekerfoot.com

-## TODO

-- [x] Write 1+ blog
-- [ ] Build out projects page

 ## Contact Me